TOKYO ELECTRON LIMITED

 • The inability to respond appropriately to each country’s climate change policies, environmental laws and regulations, and customer needs could lead to additional related costs such as for developing new products or changing specifications, as well as to reduced product competitiveness and diminished public confidence in the Company

-• To achieve medium- to long-term environmental goals that include the net zero target, implement measures such as reducing greenhouse gas emissions from the use of our products, increasing the rate of renewable energy usage at plants and offices, reducing overall power consumption, reviewing packaging materials, and promoting a modal shift
+• To achieve industry leading medium- to long-term environmental goals that include the net zero target, implement measures such as reducing greenhouse emissions from the use of our products, increase the rate of renewable energy usage at plants and offices, reduce overall power consumption, review packaging materials, and promote a model shift

 • Provide technologies, etc., that contribute to higher performance and energy efficiency of semiconductor devices through implementation of our E-COMPASS initiative